deployKF/website/content/guides/platform/deploykf-gateway.md

         Most cert-manager examples show an `Issuer` resource.
         Note that any issuer may be converted to its equivalent cluster version by changing the `kind` field from `"Issuer"` to `"ClusterIssuer"` and removing the `metadata.namespace` field.

-??? steps "Step 3 - Configure the Istio Gateway"
+??? step "Step 3 - Configure the Istio Gateway"

     Once you have a `ClusterIssuer` resource that can generate certificates for your domain, you must configure the deployKF Istio Gateway to use it.
     This is done by using the [`deploykf_dependencies.cert_manager.clusterIssuer`](https://github.com/deployKF/deployKF/blob/v0.1.4/generator/default_values.yaml#L186-L193) values.